isabellatk/PLUS_softwaredev_2024_isabellatk/README.md

  - one quotation you like: ""
  - a food or flavour you don‘t like: "I don't like Spaghetti"
  - a recommendation for something and why: "Cycle along the Alpe Adria Cycling Route, especially the section between Tarvisio and Udine"
- - book, TV show, film, place to visit in the world (or in Salzburg),...: ""
+ - book, TV show, film, place to visit in the world (or in Salzburg),...: "The Power of Geography: Ten Maps that Reveal the Future of Our World."
  - one German language word you have learned, or think is useful for others to know: "goi"